Yoeees/JaFA/README.md

 - Triple output panels:
   - Runtime Output (with input support)
   - Generated MIPS Assembly
   - Final Machine Code (hex)
-- **Persistent file system** using IndexedDB — your files stay forever in the browser
+- **Persistent file system** using IndexedDB — your files stay forever in the browser (somehow not working)
 - Create, rename, delete, auto-save — feels just like VS Code
 - 100% web-based — no installation required
 - Server runs your actual compiled `jafa` binary (not emulated or interpreted!)